Skip to content

 Swap: 16383 189 16194

-9. To check how many simultaneous requests that your instance can serve, view the MaxClient setting for the web servers on your backend instances.
-If your instance has an appropriate amount of memory and CPU utilization and still experiences high latency, increase the MaxClient value.
+• To check how many simultaneous requests that your instance can serve, view the MaxClient setting for the web servers on your backend instances.
+If your instance has an appropriate amount of memory and CPU utilization and still experiences high latency, then increase the MaxClient value.

-10. Compare the number of processes generated by Apache (httpd) with the MaxClient setting.
+• Compare the number of processes that Apache generates (httpd) with the MaxClient value.
 If the number of Apache processes frequently reaches the MaxClient value, then increase the MaxClient value.

 Example command: